| Active Distributed Computing Projects - Science |

 |

+![]() Help Spinhenge@home study the physical characteristics of magnetic molecules to contribute to nano-technology research.
+Magnetic molecular materials discovered by this project could be used in integrated memory modules or tiny magnetic switches in the future, and could also be used for biotechnology and medical applications (e.g. localized tumor chemotherapy).
+The project is sponsored by the University of Applied Sciences Bielefeld, Department of Electrical Engineering and Computer Science.
+See more information about the project.
 The project uses the BOINC computing platform to run various applications.
 See the BOINC platform information for the latest version of the BOINC client.
-Version 4.10 of the project's evolver software application is available for Windows as of August 14, 2006.
-The client is currently only available for Windows, but the project owners will develop a Linux client in the near future, followed by a Mac OSX client.
+Version 2.42 of the project's Monte Carlo Metropolis software application is available for Windows as of August 29 2006.
+The client is currently only available for Windows, but a Linux client will be available eventually.
 Join a discussion forum about this project. |

 |